seanwo/how-to/tinypilot/tinypilot.md

    * Set hostname: tinypilot.
    * Enable SSH: Use password authentication.
    * Set username and password: tinypilot/[secure password].
-   * Set lcoale settings: Time zone: [your timez one].
+   * Set lcoale settings: Time zone: [your time zone].
 * Select Write to image the card.

 Put the card in the raspberry pi and boot it up on the network.